neslok/SecBootcamp101/Securing_apps_vms/securing_apps/Securing_apps.rst

 2. Launch the console for your **WinTools** VM.

-3. From the WinTools console open a browser and access http://node-VM-IP/ (where node-VM-IP is the IP address of your web vm)
+3. From the WinTools console open a browser and access http://web-VM-IP/ (where web-VM-IP is the IP address of your FiestaWeb vm)

 4. Verify that the application loads and that products can be added and deleted.

-5. Open **Command Prompt** and run ``ping -t MYSQL-VM-IP`` to verify connectivity between the client and database.
+5. Open **Command Prompt** and run ``ping -t FiestaMYSQL-VM-IP`` to verify connectivity between the client and database.
 Leave the ping running.

-6. Open a second Command Prompt and run ``ping -t node-VM-IP`` to verify connectivity between the client and web server.
+6. Open a second Command Prompt and run ``ping -t FiestaWeb-VM-IP`` to verify connectivity between the client and web server.
 Leave the ping running.

 Using Flow Visualization
 ........................